engineer1109/LearnVulkan/readme.md

 # LearnVulkan
 This project is mainly faced to GUI engineering applications and advanced backend computing, such as X11, Qt, ffmpeg, OpenCV, CUDA and so on.
-Combining Vulkan with practical applications, not a pure demo.  <br>
+Combining Vulkan with engineering applications, not a pure demo.  <br>
-Planned Application Areas:  <br>
+## Planned Application Areas:
    1. Imaging Proceessing of Vulkan
    2. Medical Imaging of Vulkan
    3. Vulkan on Qt (GAMES)